 A felony charge can mean serious consequences.
 Jail time penalties are severe.
 If you have been charged with a violent crime such as murder, manslaughter, armed robbery or aggravated assault, you need an attorney as soon as possible.

-Over 25 Years of Violent Crimes Defense Experience
+Over 25 Years Defending Violent Crimes

 At the Law Office of Christopher A. Connelly, we have over 25 years of experience in providing effective defense representation for our clients charged with a violent crime.
 Attorney Chris Connelly

 is certified as a Specialist in State Criminal Law by the North Carolina State Bar.
 He is a member of the North Carolina Advocates for Justice and the National College for DUI Defense, and he has over 25 years of experience in the criminal justice system.
 He personally manages every case at our firm, seeing that each client receives skilled and knowledgeable representation.

 (Note that we may associate an attorney in another firm to assist with some cases.
 We also, of course, employ capable support staff who handle various administrative aspects of cases.)